osch/lua-lwtk/doc/Style.md

 The appearance of gui widgets can be configured for the whole application using objects of type *lwtk.Style*.

+*Style* objects contain rule sets for determining the values of named parameters for a widget according to the widget's class name and the widget's state.

 <!-- ---------------------------------------------------------------------------------------- -->
 ##   Contents
 <!-- ---------------------------------------------------------------------------------------- -->